“Stay Put” Rights: What They Are and How They Work

 There is an exception.

-The school can move your child for up to 45 school days (even if you disagree with the move) if keeping him in his current placement is likely to result in injury to himself or others.
+The school can move your child for up to 45 school days (even if you disagree with the move) if the current placement is likely to result in injury to your child or others.
 For example, if your child was dealing drugs or carrying a weapon, the school can make the change temporarily.

 During those 45 school days, the school is required to provide services to address the child’s behavioral problems.